JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseTest" class="collapse" aria-labelledby="headingTest" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We currently do not have the bandwidth to mentor Master's rotation students.
+We currently do not have the bandwidth to mentor Master's students.

 </div>
       </p></div>